tnosaj/resume/README.md

 - Mainly running older cookbook tests with vbox

 ### Cloud Services
-- Automate Google Cloud Platform (GCP) and Azure instance deploys with terraform
+- Automate Google Cloud Platform (GCP), Amazon Web Services (AWS), OVH, Hetzner and Azure clouds with terraform
 - Experience the joys (its so easy) and pains (why is the db rebooting?) of not controlling your hypervisors